 Several PBW control technologies were used.
-Plant testing for the presence of the Bt toxin in 2008 showed that 16,410 acres of the zone's 34,816 acres, or 47 percent, was Bt cotton.
-This was up from 11,960 acres of Bt cotton in the zone (or 29 percent Bt cotton) in 2007.
-Since the inception of the program Bt cotton acreage has averaged 38 percent of the cotton acreage in the zone.
-Bt cotton percentages varied in each work unit.
-In the Pecos work unit the percentage of cotton acreage planted to Bt cotton was 95 percent in 2008, up from 79 percent in 2007.
-In the Fort
+Plant testing for the presence of the Bt toxin in 2009 showed that 13,525 acres of the zone's 34,081 acres, or 40 percent, was Bt cotton.
+This was down from 16,410 acres of Bt cotton in the zone (or 46 percent Bt cotton) in 2008.
+Since the inception of the program, Bt cotton acreage has averaged 38 percent of the cotton acreage in the zone, however, Bt cotton percentages have been varied in each work unit.
+A label for 100 percent planting of Bollgard II cotton in a pink bollworm eradication program was granted for the Pecos District for 2009.
+In the Pecos work unit the percentage of cotton acreage planted to Bt cotton was 94 percent in 2009, down from 95 percent in 2008.
+In the Fort Hancock work unit 31 percent of the cotton planted in 2009 was

-Hancock work unit 30 percent of the cotton planted in 2008 was Bt cotton, up from 24 percent in 2007.
-A similar trend was seen in the El Paso work unit where 25 percent of the cotton acres were planted to Bt transgenic varieties, up from 11 percent in 2007.
-Bt and non-Bt acres were treated only as needed and in compliance with U.S.E.P.A.'s Bt cotton refuge requirements.
+Bt cotton, up from 30 percent in 2008.
+The trend seen in the El Paso work unit where 23 percent of the cotton acres were planted to Bt transgenic varieties in 2009, is down from 25 percent in 2008.
+Bt and non-Bt acres were treated only as needed and in compliance with the Environmental Protection Agency's Bt cotton refuge requirements.

-Several pheromone mating disruption products were used in the PBW Eradication Program in the EP/TP zone.
-High dose, hand applied gossyplure dispensers (PB-ROPE L, Pacific Biocontrol Corporation) were used at an application rate of 100-200 dispensers per acre on 3,198 acres of cotton in 2008.
-Ninety-nine percent of the acres treated with rope were in the Fort Hancock work unit.
-The use of long duration pheromone rope was up 14% from the 2,738 acres were treated with rope in 2007.
-However, it was down 86 percent from 2003, the peak year for rope use in the zone.
+Several pheromone mating disruption products were used in the PBW Eradication Program in the EPTP zone.
+High dose, hand-applied gossyplure dispensers (PB-ROPE L, Pacific Biocontrol Corporation) were used at an application rate of 100-200 dispensers per acre on 1,682 acres of cotton in 2009.
+The use of long duration pheromone rope was down 47 percent from the 3,198 acres were treated with rope in 2008.
+It was also down 93 percent from 2003, the peak year for rope use in the zone.
 Local labor contractors were hired to apply the pheromone rope dispensers.

-In 2001 rope was used on those fields that were difficult to treat with aircraft.
+In 2001, rope was used on those fields that were difficult to treat with aircraft.
 In subsequent years the effectiveness and lower cost of rope compared with season-long fiber treatment were justification for increased use of rope.
-After 2005, when sufficient sterile insects became available for application season-long on all EP/TP cotton acres, fields targeted for rope applications were those in which wild-type moths had been caught and/or those identified with larval infestations the previous year.
-No rope was used in the Pecos work unit in 2006 through 2008.
+After 2005, when sufficient sterile insects became available for application season-long on all EPTP cotton acres, fields targeted for rope applications were those in which wild-type moths had been caught and/or those identified with larval infestations the previous year.
+No rope was used in the Pecos work unit in 2006 through 2009.
 High dose rope dispensers have provided PBW population suppression almost season-long from a single application.

-No sprayable mating disruption treatments were applied in 2008.
+No sprayable mating disruption treatments were applied in 2009.
 Checkmate MEC (Suterra Inc.) was used in 2007 and No-Mate Fiber was used in previous years, either alone or tank mixed with insecticides.
 Sprayable pheromone treatments were initiated at pinhead square stage.
 These treatments were reapplied when traps around a field caught native PBW moths.
 Positive trap catches of native moths around a field indicated the presence of native PBW moths and low concentration of pheromone and/or sterile moths in the field.
 These fields had potential to develop larval PBW populations.
 The peak year for sprayable pheromone use was 2001 when 142,842 cumulative acre treatments were made.

-No insecticide applications were made in 2008.
-In previous years fields in which more than one moth was caught per week received applications of insecticides.
+No insecticide applications were made in 2009.
+In previous years, fields in which more than one moth was caught per week received applications of insecticides.
 Lock-On 2E, Tombstone (Loveland Products, Inc.) or Battery 2.5 EC (Agriliance, LLC.) were applied at mid-label rates.
 These treatments were applied with and without sprayable pheromone (dual treatments).
-Forty seven thousand eight hundred ninety-seven acres were treated in 2001, the peak year for insecticide use.
+In 2001, 47,897 acres were treated, the peak year for insecticide use.